Katchatheevu: History

-The main problem continues to grow as more fisherman move into the Sri Lankan sea area for poaching.
+The main problem continues to grow as more fishermen move into the Sri Lankan sea area for poaching.
 In 2010 the Sri Lankan government issued a notice to the Tamil Nadu government saying the Indian court cannot nullify the 1974 agreement.

 In June 2011 the new Tamil Nadu government led by the chief minister of Tamil Nadu, J. Jayalalithaa, filed a petition in the Supreme Court that the declaration of the 1974 and 1976 agreements between India and Sri Lanka on ceding of Katchatheevu to Sri Lanka were unconstitutional.
 The court ruled in the Berubari case that the cession of Indian territory to another country had to be ratified by parliament through amendment of the Constitution.

 The Indian government in February 2014 stated, "No territory belonging to India was ceded nor sovereignty relinquished since the area was in dispute and had never been demarcated."
 The government added that the agreements did not require a constitutional amendment because no territory was ceded.

 A motion of the Katchatheevu dispute was reopened by the Bharatiya Janata Party (BJP) ahead of the general elections in India, which are set to start on April 19, 2024.
 The BJP brought this issue to the forefront as part of its election campaign, particularly targeting the discontent of Indian fishermen affected by the 1976 agreement that barred them from fishing in the waters around the island.
 Sri Lanka's Foreign Minister, Ali Sabry, has publicly dismissed the motion of reopening discussions about Katchatheevu, stating the issue was resolved 50 years ago.
-In March 2025, Tamil Nadu Assembly passed a resolution to reclaim the Katchatheevu Island from Sri Lanka.
+In March 2025, Tamil Nadu Assembly passed a resolution to reclaim Katchatheevu Island from Sri Lanka.